 Think about what your day-to-day tasks will be in your role.
 If you’re a translator or a language teacher, your job will naturally revolve around languages.
 But what about other jobs, where language skills might not seem as crucial?
 If you’re applying for a retail assistant, will multiple languages help you communicate with customers?
 If you’re working in customer support, how many countries is the company based in?
 Reflect on how your language abilities can add value, even in roles where they aren’t an obvious requirement.

-Sia built his language section with Enhancv.
-His example uses one of the most popular frameworks, the ACTFL Proficiency Scale (we’ll talk about it in a bit).
+Here’s a resume language skills example Sia built with Enhancv.
+It uses one of the most popular frameworks, the ACTFL Proficiency Scale (we’ll talk about it in a bit).

 If you have little experience